keu/docs/guides/airflow-components.md

 ## Core components

-Apache Airflow has four core components that are running at all times:
+The following Apache Airflow core components are running at all times:

 - **Webserver:** A Flask server running with Gunicorn that serves the [Airflow UI](https://www.astronomer.io/guides/airflow-ui/).
 - **[Scheduler](https://airflow.apache.org/docs/apache-airflow/stable/concepts/scheduler.html):** A Daemon responsible for scheduling jobs.
 This is a multi-threaded Python process that determines what tasks need to be run, when they need to be run, and where they are run.